A Survey on Causal Discovery: Theory and Practice: Evaluation and Tuning

 \paragraph{Robotic Manipulation (CausalWorld)} Simulator \cite{ahmed2020causalworld} for causal structure and transfer learning in a robotic manipulation environment.
 The environment is a simulation of an open-source robotic platform capable of constructing 3D shapes from a given set of blocks.

 \paragraph{Single-Cell Flow Cytometry (Sachs)} Flow cytometry measurements \cite{sachs2005causal} of 11 proteins and phospholipids.
-The data set is split in different experiments, with nine stimulatory or inhibitory interventions.
+The dataset is split into different experiments, with nine stimulatory or inhibitory interventions.
 The study compares new learned model against ground truth obtained by reference literature on signaling networks with intervention points.

-\paragraph{Single-Cell RNA-Sequencing (Klein)} Single-cell RNA-sequencing (scRNA-seq) data set \cite{klein2015droplet} of $\sim$3000 mouse embryonic stem cells after leukemia inhibitory factor (LIF) withdrawal.
+\paragraph{Single-Cell RNA-Sequencing (Klein)} Single-cell RNA-sequencing (scRNA-seq) dataset \cite{klein2015droplet} of mouse embryonic stem cells after leukemia inhibitory factor (LIF) withdrawal.
 The ground truth model is obtained by querying the TRRUST database \cite{han2018trrust} for the related causal relationships.

 \paragraph{Single-Cell Gene Expression (Perturb-Seq)} Measurements of gene expression \cite{dixit2016perturb} composed by 992 observational and 13.435 interventional observations from eight close-to-perfect interventions, each corresponding to a gene deletion using the CRISPR/Cas9 technique applied to bone marrow-derived dendritic cells.